How To Do Keyword Research?

 Here’s an example; If someone goes onto Google and searches for “shoes for sale” and your business sells shoes, you want to be seen on the search engine results page (SERP) for that search query, right?
 Well, keyword research will help you get there.

-Keyword research can also be done on other online platforms such as YouTube, Twitter and online directories, but today I’m just going to focus on ways to improve your SEO ranking through making keyword changes to your website.
+Keyword research can also be done on other online platforms such as YouTube, Twitter and online directories, but today I’m just going to focus on ways to improve your SEO ranking by making keyword changes to your website.

 Why is Keyword Research important?